wethegit/component-library/README.md

 # We The Collective Component Library

-Unstyled, accessible, React component primitives that can be copy and pasted into your project.
+Minally styled, accessible, React component primitives that can be copy and pasted into your project.

 ### Philosophy